Ayokayzy/School-Management-system/README.md

 Team Contributions
 Frontend Development
-[Name or GitHub Handle of Frontend Developer 1]
+1. The Frontend was Developed by aolamilekan79@gmail.com (Deroot23).

 Designed and implemented the user interface for the admin panel.
 Worked on responsive layouts for mobile and desktop users.

-2. The Frontend was Developed by Omotoboraomotayo@gmail.com (Teeclever)
+2. The Frontend was Developed by Omotoboraomotayo@gmail.com (Teeclever).

 Integrated API endpoints with frontend components.
 Optimized user interface for better performance.